Alex-Rakin/Project_cardiovascular_diseases/README.md

 If a participant reported memory loss but his cognitive performance was the same as in the previous case, he was diagnosed with **subjective cognitive impairment**.

-If a participant reported memory loss and his cognitive tests' scores were < 26 points for MoCA and / or < 29 points for MMSE, he was diagnosed with **moderate cognitive impairment**.
+If a participant reported memory loss and his cognitive tests' scores were < 26 points for MoCA and / or < 29 points for MMSE, he was diagnosed with **mild cognitive impairment**.